 We, as watchers, have our role, too.
-We pick apart these contestants thinking our opinions won’t matter.
+Pick apart these contestants thinking our opinions won’t matter.
 We tell our friends that “Catriona Gray doesn’t even look Filipino” or that “A transgender woman shouldn’t be on that stage.”
 But hey, if they pass the technicalities of something as nitpicky as Miss Universe, then why are we throwing stones?

 Yes, yes; it’s still good

 These things said, competitions like Miss Universe still do some good.
-Even the most feminist person—who calls beauty pageants a way to codify beauty into a specific set of standards—will cheer for their country’s bet.
+Even the most feminist person—who calls beauty pageants a way to codify beauty into a specific set of standards—will cheer for their country’s best.
 Even the women who lose have the potential for a career after the stage lights turn off.
 The children that these women meet have smiles on their faces and the world moves on.